loreanvictor/streamlet/docs/performance.md

 ### Scenario: Flattening

 For this scenario, 10 values were emitted synchronously, each value mapped to another source / observable which emits 4 values synchronously and is filtered (simple arithmetics).
-The inner sources are then flattened and the whole stream is observed / subscribed to.
+The outer source is then flattened and the whole stream is observed / subscribed to.

 <details><summary>Code</summary>